VivekKumar-Rai/Data-Science-IBM-Professional-Certificate/README.md

 # Data-Science-IBM-Professional-Certificate
-This Repository contains works from the Data Science course by IBM on Coursera.
+This Repository contains projects from the Data Science course by IBM on Coursera.